dongjunnn/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for IndiDex.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar indidex.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar IndiDex.jar` command to run the application.
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data (the screenshot contains added projects which won't appear on launch).<br>
    ![image](images/startup.png)